David J. KowachPresident and Head of Wells Fargo Advisors

 JoAnn has more than 20 years of experience in the financial services industry.
 She joined Wells Fargo in 2014 as the head of Marketing for Abbot Downing, a Wells Fargo business catering to ultra-high-net-worth clients.
 Prior to joining Wells Fargo, she spent 13 years with RBC Wealth Management.
 There she led marketing and communications for the wealth management business in the United States and was also responsible for the digital channel strategy for the global wealth management platform.
 Previously, JoAnn held positions with U.S. Bancorp and Securian Financial.

 JoAnn earned her M.B.A. from the Carlson School of Management at the University of Minnesota in Marketing and Finance.
-For the past nine years, she has served on the board of trustees for the Securities Industry and Financial Markets Association’s (SIFMA’s) Securities Industry Institute at the Wharton School at the University of Pennsylvania.
+For the past ten years, she has served on the board of trustees for the Securities Industry and Financial Markets Association’s (SIFMA’s) Securities Industry Institute at the Wharton School at the University of Pennsylvania.
 In addition, JoAnn is on the board of directors of Project SUCCESS, a nonprofit organization focused on improving the educational experiences of inner city middle and high school students.
-JoAnn is also a member of the board of directors of Meet Minneapolis, the nonprofit organization for the Minneapolis convention and visitor’s association.

 John ParkerExecutive Vice President Head of Services and Operations